NEW: Iranian news agencies give different casualty figures

 State-run Press TV said more than 2,000 were injured, while the state-run Islamic Republic News Agency said the death toll could be as high as 300.

-Scores of villages were destroyed or damaged by the quakes.
+Scores of villages were destroyed or damaged by the quakes, which struck East Azarbaijan province northeast of Tabriz, the country’s fourth-largest city.

 Qaddami, speaking to Fars, said a total of 110 villages were damaged.

-"All those under debris have been rescued and the quake-stricken people are now being provided with their basic needs," said Qaddami.
+“All those under debris have been rescued, and the quake-stricken people are now being provided with their basic needs,” Deputy Interior Minister Hassan Qaddami told Fars.

 Thousands of tents were set up throughout the stricken region, and tens of thousands of cans of food were distributed, Iranian officials said.